Companion SDK & API reference

 |---|---|---|

-baseUrl | string | Origin of the Pouchy deployment, e.g. "https://www.pouchy.ai". |
+baseUrl | string | Origin of the Pouchy deployment, e.g. "https://pouchy.ai". |

-token | string | A Pouchy Personal Access Token (PAT, pchy_…).
+token | string | A short-lived Pouchy access token — normally a session token from POST /v1/sessions; a PAT (pchy_…) for personal integrations.
 Sent as a Bearer token. |

 surface | string? | Logical surface — one resumable session per surface (default "default"). |